Asset Integrity 2017

 Ashley Hynds CEng, HM Principal Inspector of Health & Safety - Process Engineering, Health & Safety Executive (HSE)

-Developing guidelines for the life extension for safe operation of gas turbines
+Developing guidelines for the life extension for safe operation and management of gas turbine packages

 Peter Davies CEng, Consultant, PGD Engineering Services